What Can I Do After Intercourse To Increase My Odds of Getting Pregnant?

 By Vickie Barnes - BabyHopes.com

-Like most women who are trying to conceive, you most likely find the waiting period between having sex and finding out whether or not you have conceived is a nerve-wracking experience.
+Like most women who are trying to conceive, you most likely find the waiting period between having sex and finding out whether or not you are pregnant is a nerve-wracking experience.
 Subsequently, you probably want to do something after intercourse to increase your chances of having the baby you so desperately want.
-There are things you can do after intercourse to increase conception chances, but there are also plenty of myths out there as well.
+There are things you can do after sex to increase conception chances, but there are also plenty of myths out there as well.
 Sometimes it is tricky to know the difference between an old wives tale and scientific truth.

 Having Morning Sex

 Scientific studies have concluded that a man’s sperm count is usually higher in the morning when compared to afternoon or evenings.
 However, other scientific studies have proven that the differences in sperm count are so minute that it does not matter what time you have sex.
 Do not think about the time of day, and just do it!
 When you are trying to conceive, have has much sex as you can and often as you can.

 How Can Timing Sex During My Monthly Cycle Help?

 To increase your chances of conception, you should try to time sex to happen around your ovulation.
 According to USC Fertility, your fertile window is a 6-day period during your menstrual cycle that ends roughly 24 hours after you have ovulated.
 Your chances of getting pregnant are highest if you have sex during the three days before you ovulate.